 Domestic-Foreign Partnerships Formed

-In addition to helping 350,000-plus tracts distributed, the 16 church trips so far result in two-way benefits.
+In addition to helping distribute 350,000-plus tracts, the 16 church trips so far have resulted in two-way benefits.
 The visitors develop ties with their Japanese brothers and sisters and come to understand their needs, and the local churches, often feeling somewhat isolated within their society, receive welcome encouragement and renewed passion for evangelism.

 The steps taken in the aftermath of the 2011 earthquake served as precedent when a series of earthquakes struck southwestern Japan in April 2016.
 Tan visited an FM station in Kumamoto and played Power of Hope for the manager, who later wrote to say he would add it to his schedule

 Tan and the rest of the Japan team are praying that the Kumamoto station will soon be receiving responses like this one sent to a station that signed up earlier.

 “I used to go to church, but I stopped going four years ago,” the listener wrote.
 “The feeling grew stronger that God had deserted me with the passing of time.
 I happened to listen to your program today and was able to listen to the pastor talk from the Bible.
 Tears naturally came down while listening to it.
 I was reminded of God’s love that covers my rebellion and rejection.
 I was the one refusing him.
 I feel like going back to church once again.
 Thanks very much for the good story.
 I will listen again.”

 Photos and video: The Singapore church team prepares and embarks on an August 2016 ministry trip to Japan.